AQLT/ggdemetra3/README.md

 the seasonal adjustment software [officially recommended](https://ec.europa.eu/eurostat/cros/system/files/Jdemetra_%20release.pdf) to the members of the European Statistical System (ESS) and the European System of Central Banks.
-RJDemetra implements the two leading seasonal adjustment methods [TRAMO/SEATS+](http://gretl.sourceforge.net/tramo/tramo-seats.html) and [X-12ARIMA/X-13ARIMA-SEATS](https://www.census.gov/data/software/x13as.html).
+RJDemetra3 implements the two leading seasonal adjustment methods [TRAMO/SEATS+](http://gretl.sourceforge.net/tramo/tramo-seats.html) and [X-12ARIMA/X-13ARIMA-SEATS](https://www.census.gov/data/software/x13as.html).

-There are 4 main functionnalities in `ggdemetra` depending of what you want to add in the graphic:
+There are 4 main functionnalities in `ggdemetra3` depending of what you want to add in the graphic:

 -   `geom_sa()`: to add a time series compute during the seasonal